wikid24/ffxiv_mmd_tools_helper/documentation/README.md

 ![image](https://github.com/wikid24/ffxiv_mmd_tools_helper/assets/19479648/20b3e6f7-3d72-423c-8a95-c108b33d92ad)

 Please note: there is BUGS with the colorset addon that may prevent some DDS colorset files to be applied.
+This plugin (FFXIV MMD) will roll back any changes to prevent corruption.
+To see the error message, attempt to use the color setter plugin manually and review the Blender Window Console logs.